 For the past few years, we have let our clients lead us in new technologies, and that has to change.
 They look to us as trusted partners, and keepers of knowledge.
 We need to rise to that challenge, and become better at what we do in technology.

 And not coincidentally, this magazine is a place to start.
 It is one of the few with blogs dedicated to technology news.
-It is the magazine that has led the renaissance of Macintosh products within accounting.
-It is the place to find the best information about Microsoft products, from SharePoint and Windows to Office and Communications Server.
+It is the magazine that has led the renaissance of McIntosh products within accounting.
+It is the place to find the best information about Microsoft product, from SharePoint and Windows to Office and Communications Server.

 We are not alone.
 AICPA maintains a robust technology section.
 Other magazine devote time and effort to technology subjects, from annual reviews of software to the mechanics of document management.
 And throughout the industry, integration and customization specialists are tailoring accounting solutions to the specific needs of clients.